How to Connect or Import Google Sheets to Notion (2026)

 Most guides cover the other direction, pulling a Notion database out into a spreadsheet.
-This one is the reverse: getting data that already lives in Google Sheets into Notion, and keeping it there as the numbers change.
+This one is the reverse: importing data that already lives in Google Sheets into Notion, and keeping it there as the numbers change.
 If you want the Notion to Google Sheets direction, that is a separate workflow.

 There are two ways to do this.
 The first is a manual CSV import, which is free and quick but one-time.
 The second is a live synced connection, which can also create Notion pages straight from your spreadsheet rows.
 Here is how each works and when to pick it.